zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :widths: auto

    * - | ``billingAddress``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The card holder's address.
+     - The card holder's address.
 We advise to provide these details to improve the credit card fraud protection, and thus improve conversion.

    * - | ``billingCity``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The card holder's city.
+     - The card holder's city.

    * - | ``billingRegion``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The card holder's region.
+     - The card holder's region.

    * - | ``billingPostal``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The card holder's postal code.
+     - The card holder's postal code.

    * - | ``billingCountry``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The card holder's country in `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_
+     - The card holder's country in `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_
        format.

    * - | ``shippingAddress``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The shipping address.
+     - The shipping address.
 We advise to provide these details to improve the credit card fraud protection, and thus improve conversion.

    * - | ``shippingCity``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The city of the shipping address.
+     - The city of the shipping address.

    * - | ``shippingRegion``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The region of the shipping address.
+     - The region of the shipping address.

    * - | ``shippingPostal``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The postal code of the shipping address.
+     - The postal code of the shipping address.

    * - | ``shippingCountry``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The country of the shipping address, in `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ format.
+     - The country of the shipping address, in
+       `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ format.

 Gift cards